paarthneekhara/neural-vqa-tensorflow/README.md

 - Answers are mapped to 1000 word vocabulary, covering 87% answers across training and validation datasets.
 - The LSTM+VIS model is defined in vis_lstm.py.
 The input tensors for training are fc7 features, Questions(Word indices upto 22 words), Answers(one hot encoding vector of size 1000).
 The model depicted in the figure is implemented with 2 LSTM layers by default(num_layers in configurable).

+## Results
+The model achieved an accuray of 50.8% on the validation dataset after 12 epochs of training across the entire training dataset.

 ## Sample Predictions

 The fun part!
 Try it for yourself.
 Make sure you have tensorflow installed.
 Download the data files/trained model from [this link][9] and save them in the ```Data/``` directory.
 Test for an image using: